aczzdx/authorship-generation/README.md

 ## Introduction
 This repository generates an open source tool used to create author lists, acknowledgement pages, COI and other necessary supplementary information required by neuroscience journals.
 ## Installation
 Authorship Generation is basically built to use pandas Dataframe and some scikit modules for processing data.
-Thus, we recommend Anaconda Vitual Environment with Python 3.8 in order to use our tool.
+Thus, we recommend Anaconda Virtual Environment with Python 3.8 in order to use our tool.
 1. Install the environment supporting for latest python:

     ``` conda install -c anaconda python==3.8```

-2. Once creating the Vitual Environment, you could use a simple ``` pip ``` command:
+2. Once creating the Virtual Environment, you could use a simple ``` pip ``` command:

     ```pip install <package name>```
     Python packages are including: spacy, ipywidgets, recordlinkage, sklearn, python-docx